 Though very similar, the reddish-colored pseudostems differentiate actual Citronella from Lemongrass, which is all green.

 The Citronella plant can reach a height of six feet and six feet wide, which could also serve as part of your patio privacy.

 If you live in a warmer climate with a longer growing season than I do, Citronella and or Lemongrass may be the ideal plant(s) for your patio and or garden to help ward off the pesky mosquito.

-Check with your local Nursery, they are usually knowledgeable as to what does well in your local area.
+Check with your local Nursery, they are usually aware as to what does well in your local area.

 Pictured above are Citronella grass on the left and Lemongrass on the right; as one can see, they appear very similar.

-Annuals such as Marigolds and Geraniums are a great choice as mosquitos aren’t fans of those flowers either, and they make an attractive addition to the garden or flower pot on the patio.
+Annuals such as Marigolds (pictured below) and Geraniums are a great choice as mosquitos aren’t fans of these plants either, and they make an attractive addition to the garden or flower pot on the patio.

-Citrosa geranium, often marketed as “Citronella plants,” is actually of the scented geranium family.
+Citrosa geranium (pictured below), often marketed as “Citronella plants,” is actually of the scented geranium family.